anyeZHY/GEFF/README.md

     └── ...
 ```

-Also you should preprocess your by following command:
+Also you could preprocess your by following command:

 ```shell
 $ python utils/dataloader.py